This section describes the NetLogo programming language in detail.

-Movies can only be generated from the NetLogo GUI, not when running headless, or by background runs in a parallel BehaviorSpace experiment.
+Movies generated when running headless, or by background runs in a parallel

-NetLogo movies are exported as uncompressed QuickTime files.
-To play a QuickTime movie, you can use QuickTime Player, a free download from Apple.
+NetLogo movies are exported as H.264-encoded MP4 files.
+To play an MP4 movie, you can use the VLC Player, a free download from the VideoLAN organization.

 Code Example: Perspective Example